rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 > for it cannot be otherwise.
 >

-The game theory of the Bitcoin ecosystem is positive sum game which incentives cooperative behavior.
+The game theory of Bitcoin is well regarded as positive sum and incentivizing cooperative behavior.
 It is a marvel of technology and economics, resulting in the most sound money the world has ever known.
-Yet this entire system sits atop an adversarial and zero sum game known as mining.
+Yet this entire system sits atop an adversarial and zero sum competition known as mining.
-And while mining is better understood as a decentralized payment processor, the market dynamics and incentives are a cutthroat zero sum game.
+And while mining is better understood as decentralized payment processing, the market dynamics and incentives are a cutthroat zero sum game.

 ## The bigger they are ...